 With a new baby and a toddler in the house, Dr. Laura Lester, a board-certified dermatologist and fellowship-trained dermatopathologist at U.S. Dermatology Partners Cedar Park has very little time for self-care.
 But, she points out, there is always time for sunscreen.

 “As a new mom, about all I can consistently fit into my routine right now is to wear sunscreen every day,” she says.
 “I love being outside playing with my toddler and taking walks with my baby — but that means I am getting sun exposure, which can lead to dark spots and wrinkles.”

-She recommends shopping for products with a SPF of 30 or higher and to buy only broad-spectrum sunscreens.
+She recommends shopping for products with an SPF of 30 or higher and buying only broad-spectrum sunscreens.